-Warner Brothers insisted on shooting the movie in 3-D although the craze was fading and Alfred Hitchcock was sure the movie would be released flat.
-The director wanted the first shot to be that of a close-up of a finger dialing the letter M on a rotary dial telephone, but the 3-D camera would not be able to focus such a close-up correctly.
+Warner Brothers insisted on shooting the movie in 3-D, although the craze was fading and Sir Alfred Hitchcock was sure the movie would be released flat.
+Hitchcock wanted the first shot to be that of a close-up of a finger dialing the letter M on a rotary dial telephone, but the 3-D camera would not be able to focus such a close-up correctly.
 Hitchcock ordered a giant finger made from wood with a proportionally large dial built in order to achieve the effect.

-Alfred Hitchcock had chosen a very expensive robe for Grace Kelly to wear when she answered the phone.
-The actress balked and said that no woman would put on such a robe, just to answer the ringing telephone while she was asleep alone, but would answer it in her slip.
+Sir Alfred Hitchcock had chosen a very expensive robe for Grace Kelly to wear when she answered the phone.
+Kelly balked and said that no woman would put on such a robe just to answer the ringing telephone while she was asleep alone; she would answer it in her nightgown.
 Hitchcock agreed to do it her way and liked the way the rushes turned out.
-The director agreed to allow the actress to make all costume decisions for herself in their subsequent films together, afterwards.
+Hitchcock agreed to allow Kelly to make all costume decisions for her in their subsequent movies together.

 Filmed in 3-D, which explains the prevalence of low-angle shots with lamps and other objects between the audience and the cast members.
-There was only a brief original release in 3-D, followed by a conventional, "flat" release; The New York Times review mentioned it opened with the "flat" release at the Paramount in New York.
+There was only a brief original release in 3-D, followed by a conventional, "flat" release.
+The New York Times review mentioned it opened with the "flat" release at the Paramount Theater in New York City.
 The 3-D version was re-issued in 1980.

-Adapted from a Broadway play that opened at the Plymouth Theater in New York on Wednesday, October 29th, 1952, and ran for 552 performances.
+Adapted from a Broadway play that opened at the Plymouth Theater in New York City on Wednesday, October 29, 1952, and ran for five hundred fifty-two performances.
 In the original production, Maurice Evans played Tony Wendice.
-In this film, John Williams and Anthony Dawson re-created their stage roles of Chief Inspector Hubbard and Captain Lesgate.
-J. Pat O'Malley later replaced Williams as Hubbard.
+In this movie, John Williams and Anthony Dawson re-created their stage roles of Chief Inspector Hubbard and Captain Lesgate.
+J. Pat O'Malley replaced Williams as Hubbard.

-Warner Brothers forced Alfred Hitchcock to make the movie to fulfill his contract - such was his disinterest that he claimed he could have phoned in his direction, and that the action wouldn't have been any less interesting if he'd staged it in a phone booth.
+Warner Brothers forced Sir Alfred Hitchcock to make the movie to fulfill his contract.
+Such was his disinterest that he claimed he could have phoned in his direction, and that the action wouldn't have been any less interesting if he'd staged it in a phone booth.

 The trivia items below may give away important plot points.

-After several unsuccessful attempts to film the scene where Margot stabs Swan with the scissors, Alfred Hitchcock said, "This is nicely done but there wasn't enough gleam to the scissors, and a murder without gleaming scissors is like asparagus without the hollandaise sauce - tasteless."
+After several unsuccessful attempts to film the scene where Margot stabs Swan with the scissors, Sir Alfred Hitchcock said, "This is nicely done, but there wasn't enough gleam to the scissors, and a murder without gleaming scissors is like asparagus without the hollandaise sauce, tasteless."